 Purpose of Conditional Access Policy Templates:

-• Rather than creating new policies defining controls and accesses from scratch, you can quickly pick a template and apply Conditional Access policies.
+• Rather than creating new policies defining controls and access from scratch, you can quickly pick a template and apply Conditional Access policies.

-• IT security administration departments can streamline the process of managing Office 365 CA policies in their organizations.
+• IT security administration departments can streamline the process of managing CA policies in their organizations.

 • Increased ability to work more on monitoring the Conditional Access policy changes.

-• As the templates are Microsoft suggested, we can be sure that the pre-defined policy templates are best in effective and efficient.
+• As the templates are Microsoft-suggested, we can be sure that the pre-defined policy templates are the best in terms of effectiveness and efficiency.
 In the end, organizations can be assured that their policies are up-to-date and reflect best practices for securing corporate assets.

 • These templates come with advanced and finely granulated controls, thus helping organizations to meet the absolute compliance requirements.

 Isn’t that quite a lot?
-Absolutely, yes! 💯 Therefore, there is no reason to say NO to using Office 365 Conditional Access policy templates in organizations.
+Absolutely, yes! 💯 Therefore, there is no reason to say NO to using Conditional Access policy templates in organizations.

 Now that we know what CA templates are, let’s look at how to apply security policy templates.

-How to Use the Azure AD Conditional Access Templates?
+How to Use the Conditional Access Templates in Entra?

 That’s it, done in a jiffy! 🚀 But, certain things you might have to know while creating a Conditional Access policy using default templates.
 They are as follows: